-Dual Credit (DC) courses are college courses delivered by college faculty to secondary school students.
+Dual Credit (DC) courses are college courses delivered by college faculty to carefully selected secondary school students.
 If successful, students will get both secondary school and college credit(s).
 Dual Credit courses may be taught at the secondary school or at Fleming College.
 There are no costs associated with Dual Credit courses for secondary school students.

 DC courses are designed to assist students in making a seamless transition from secondary school to college or apprenticeship.
 One of the greatest advantages of taking a Dual Credit course is having the college experience.
 All Dual Credit students are set-up with a Fleming student account, including a student number.
 They will gain experience using the College learning management system Desire2Learn "D2L" before entering as a post-secondary student.